MONEY & MEDALS

 Does the museum offer a service for identifying objects and other public enquiries?
 Yes, through the Portable Antiquities Scheme.

 Is there any numismatic expertise in-house?
 If so, who, and in what areas?
-Yes, Ann Inscker, Curator Archaeology & Industry has published jointly with John Orma Orstein and catalogued a variety of numismatic collections, mostly Roman coin hoards, in a number of museums.
+Yes, Ann Inscker, Curator Human History has published jointly with John Orma Orstein and catalogued a variety of numismatic collections, mostly Roman coin hoards, in a number of museums.

 Is there access to external expertise?
 If so, who and in what areas?
-Yes, one of our former volunteers has numismatic expertise.
+Yes, one of our former volunteers has numismatic expertise and has also been called in to help one of the local field units with some of their identifications.

 If there is expertise in-house, is there a willingness/capacity to share that with other museums?
 This is currently impractical due to capacity issues.